nextstrain/nextclade_data/data/enpen/enterovirus/cva16/README.md

 ## Subgenogroups of Coxsackievirus A16

-Subgenogroups B1a, B1b and B1c are the major phylogenetic divisions of CVA16 and are commonly used in virological surveillance and literature.
-They are defined by phylogenetic clustering and do not necessarily indicate antigenic differences.
-In recent years, recombinant forms were identified and labeled C-F (also known as B2, B3, and D).
-These recombinant forms cluster with the prototype strain, clade A.
+Subgenogroups B1a, B1b and B1c represent the major phylogenetic divisions of CVA16 and are commonly used in virological surveillance and the literature.
+They are defined based on phylogenetic clustering and do not necessarily reflect antigenic differences.

+In recent years, additional recombinant forms have been identified and labeled C-F (also referred to as B2, B3, and D).
+These recombinant forms cluster with the prototype strain (clade A).

-These designations are based on the phylogenetic structure and mutations, and are widely used in molecular epidemiology, similar to subgenotype systems for other enteroviruses.
-Unlike influenza (H1N1, H3N2) or SARS-CoV-2, there is no universal, standardized global lineage nomenclature for enteroviruses.
-Naming follows conventions from published studies and surveillance practices.
+Overall, these designations are based on phylogenetic structure and characteristic mutations, and are widely used in molecular epidemiology, similar to subgenotype systems for other enteroviruses.
+Unlike influenza (H1N1, H3N2) or SARS-CoV-2, there is no universally standardized global lineage nomenclature for enteroviruses; naming instead follows conventions established in published studies and surveillance practices.

+## Related Enteroviruses

+CVA16 is closely related to other EV-A viruses, including EV-A71, EV-A120, and CVA5.
+If you are not certain that your sequences contain only CVA16, we recommend using the "[Multiple Datasets](https://docs.nextstrain.org/projects/nextclade/en/stable/user/nextclade-web/getting-started.html#multi-dataset-mode)" tab instead of "Single Dataset".

+This prevents Nextclade from forcing sequences to align to the CVA16 reference tree.
+For example, EV-A71 sequences may still align and receive a clade assignment (often near recombinant forms).

+Please be cautious when working with short genes or fragments (e.g., 5'UTR sequences).
+These regions can be highly conserved across EV-A viruses, making genogroup and subgenogroup assignment prone to errors.
+In addition, such fragments may originate from recombinant genomes.
+Recombination is common in enteroviruses, and when analyzing only a fragment, this may go undetected.

+If you are unsure how to proceed, please [contact us](## Issues & Contact).
+We are happy to assist.

 ## Reference types

 This dataset includes several reference points used in analyses:
-- *Reference:* RefSeq or similarly established reference sequence.
+- *Reference:* RefSeq or similarly established prototype sequence.
 Here G-10.

 - *Parent:* The nearest ancestral node of a sample in the tree, used to infer branch-specific mutations.